myTerminal/presentations/recursion-memoization-and-more/README.md

 ### Notes

-There is one thing that is definitely preventing this function to be referentially transparent: it creates a side effect.
+There is one thing that is definitely preventing this function to be referentially transparent: **it creates a side effect**.
 Which means upon its execution, it is changing the value of a variable that it does not own and is not supposed to.

-The other thing is (which you would have guessed by now), it has a free-variable.
+The other thing is (which you would have guessed by now), **it has a free-variable**.

 **Conclusion:** For a function to be referentially transparent, it should not have any free-variables.